Saturday, November 28, 2015

 Red Ribbon Home Brewed Root Beer is from Pennsylvania.
 It is from the Natrona Bottling Company in Natrona, Pennsylvania.

-The company was founded as the Natrona Bottling Works in 1904 by Ed Welsh, and was purchased by the Bowser family in 1939, who changed the name to the Natrona Bottling Company.
+The company was founded as the Natrona Bottling Works in 1904 by Ed Welsh and was purchased by the Bowser family in 1939, who changed the name to the Natrona Bottling Company.
 John Bowser hired his 15-year-old brother Paul, who worked at the company after school and on weekends.
-Paul operated and later owned the company – for a combined seventy years – until his death in 2008.
+Paul operated and later owned the company – for a combined seventy years – until he died in 2008.
 They have a YouTube video of the company.
 Looks pretty vintage.

 Nutrition (from the bottle)